itcc-pedcanportal/services-dkfz/README.md

 2. The service(s) you need access to
 3. The purpose of your access request

-## Contact Information
+## Contributing

-For any questions or issues regarding data upload or access to the ITCC PedCanPortal services, please contact:
+If you would like to contribute code to this documentation repository, please contact:

 *Julius Müller*
 Email: julius.mueller@dkfz-heidelberg.de

 ---